BadCoder2022/MTCG/README.md

 This is the design of the database that I developed, which was updated a few times to meet the specification:
 ![DBDesign](img/finalDbDesign.png)

+The table randomCard is not connected to the other ones in any way and is only used for the "Random Battle" feature described below.

 After designing the first iteration of the database I went on to create methods to access the database.
 My next step was to parse incoming requests and create methods to send responses.
 Afterwards I created a basic REST server using the TCPClient library.
 This was the basic framework of my server which was expanded on by creating the needed methods to implement the functionality.

 ## Lessons learned